openhab/openhabian/docs/openhabian.md

 The following instructions are developed for a Raspberry Pi but should be applicable to all hardware / all openHABian environments.
 Once connected to the command line console of your system, please execute the openHABian configuration tool by typing the following command:

-(Hint: sudo executes a command with elevated rights and will hence ask for your password: `openhabian`).
+(Hint: sudo executes a command with elevated rights and will hence ask for your password.
+The default is `openhabian`).

 ``` bash
 sudo openhabian-config